 They can start thinking about how this relates to their interests and skills.
-Consider using FloridaShines or the college and career software used by their school district (e.g. Naviance, Scoir, Xello) to encourage students to think about what they aspire to and how they can start experimenting in those career areas.
+Consider using the college and career software used by the school district (e.g. Naviance, Scoir, Xello) to encourage students to think about what they aspire to and how they can start experimenting in those career areas.

-Students can use the provided activities résumé (next page) to keep track of awards, recognitions, noteworthy assignments, team projects and accolades (including pictures, where appropriate).
+Students can use the provided activities résumé (next page) to keep track of awards, recognitions, projects, and accolades.